Must-Visit Croatian Wineries: Guide To Croatia Wine Regions & Wines To Try

 The most well-known and award-winning wines of Bolfan are the dry or semi-dry riesling, the dry Sauvignon, and the dry, red Pinot Gris, but they produce Yellow Muscat and Pinot Noir, as well.
 Along with many silver and bronze awards, the Bolfan winery won a Gold medal with its Rajnski Rizling 2008 in the Muvina International Wine Contest, held in Slovakia in 2010.

-The winery welcomes its guests with a wine tasting room, a seminar hall, a restaurant, and a souvenir shop.
+The winery welcomes you with a wine tasting room, a seminar hall, a restaurant, and a souvenir shop.

 Varied working hours – call to check before you plan a trip.